sonertari/PFRE/README.md

 	# cd /var/www/conf/modules/
 	# cp ../modules.sample/php-5.6.conf .

-To enable pcntl, go to /etc/php-5.6/ and create the pcntl.ini file:
+To enable pcntl and mcrypt, go to /etc/php-5.6/ and create the pcntl.ini and mcrypt.ini files:

 	# cd /etc/php-5.6/
 	# touch pcntl.ini
+	# touch mcrypt.ini

-And add the following line to it:
+And add the following line to pcntl.ini:

 	extension=pcntl.so

+Then add the following line to mcrypt.ini:

+	extension=mcrypt.so

 #### Configure doas